 - 1 tablespoon chia seeds

-- 1 scoop protein powder (see notes)
+- 1 scoop protein powder (optional-see notes)

 - ¼ teaspoon turmeric optional